carlcdev/spending-tracker/README.md

 # payments-service

-A simple payments service, using Node, TypeScript and Lerna.
+A simple spending tracker service, using Serverless, Node, TypeScript, Lerna and DynamoDB.

 ## Prerequisites